siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_real-time-monitoring.md

 	- Typical response time: 0.11 sec
 	- Typical computing time: 0.0004 sec
 -	Debug logging as a separate file
+	- Current structure: everything is passed to the logger and the console display pulls data from it (More centralized logging, flexible and optimized)
 -	Data logging output as a CSV file with versioning support, no overwrites
 -	User defined keypress for manual interruption
 	- Designs for graceful exit of the program instead of force-stop